 Of course, this was only a minor inconvenience because Google is my friend and I love spending time with my friends.
 The solution?
 NTFS-3G, a piece of Open Source software originally developed for Linux.

 NTFS-3G is a freely and commercially available and supported read/write NTFS driver for Linux, FreeBSD, Mac OS X, NetBSD, Solaris, Haiku, and other operating systems.
 It provides safe and fast handling of the Windows XP, Windows Server 2003, Windows 2000, Windows Vista, Windows Server 2008 and Windows 7 file systems.

 The UNIX underpinnings of OS-X make it easy to port Open Source software to the Mac.
 NTFS-3G relies on another piece of Open Source software called MacFUSE that was developed by Google programmer, Amit Singh.
 MacFUSE is an implementation of the Open Source FUSE software that allows you to “extend Mac OS X’s native file handling capabilities via 3rd-party file systems”.
 In other words, it’s a development kit that allows the Mac to use almost anything as a file system.
 Together with the NTFS-3G driver I was able to mount and write my sister-in-laws files to the external hard drive.

-MacFUSE must be installed and the Mac rebooted, before you can install NTFS-3G.
+MacFUSE must be installed, and the Mac rebooted before you can install NTFS-3G.
 Once NTFS-3G is installed ( and the Mac rebooted ), you can use System Preferences to change the options for NTFS-3G.
-Some options apply to all drives but the you can also set volume specific options.
-I found that the defaults work just fine for my needs but you might want to disable file caching if data integrity is an issue for you.
-In my next blog posting I’ll describe some how MacFUSE can help with web development.
+Some options apply to all drives, but you can also set volume specific options.
+I found that the defaults work just fine for my needs, but you might want to disable file caching if data integrity is an issue for you.
+In my next blog posting, I’ll describe how MacFUSE can help with web development.